The-MAZZTer/GBCGCApp/README.md

 TODO: (?s at the end are maybe)
 - Streamline UI.
-  - Remove the background, move the menu bar up to the top.
-  - Remove base64/url load option (url one won't work anyway).
   - Move settings into dedicated Options page
-  - Make file save dialogs include file filters, remove the input field if possible.
   - Allow setting volume/speed without a rom loaded.
   - Remove confirm()s, replace with a real UI
   - Move Instructions and About into some sort of Help menu or remove entirely